 A minimum of 3 echoes is recommended for running TE-dependent denoising.
 While there are successful studies that don’t follow this rule, it may be useful to have at least one echo that is earlier and one echo that is later than the TE one would use for single-echo T2* weighted fMRI.

 More than 3 echoes may be useful, because that would allow for more accurate estimates of BOLD and non-BOLD weighted fluctuations, but more echoes have an additional time cost, which would result in either less spatiotemporal coverage or more acceleration.
 Where the benefits of more echoes balance out the additional costs is an open research question.

 We are not recommending specific parameter options at this time.
 There are multiple ways to balance the slight time cost from the added echoes that have resulted in research publications.
-We suggest new multi-echo fMRI users examine the spreadsheet of journal articles that use multi-echo fMRI to identify studies with similar acquisition priorities, and use the parameters from those studies as a starting point.
+We suggest new multi-echo fMRI users examine the Multi-echo fMRI Publications that use multi-echo fMRI to identify studies with similar acquisition priorities, and use the parameters from those studies as a starting point.

 A number of multi-echo datasets have been made public so far.
 This list is not necessarily up-to-date, so please check out OpenNeuro to potentially find more.

 - Multi-echo fMRI replication sample of autobiographical memory, prospection and theory of mind reasoning tasks